 Devoting time to a charitable cause is a valuable way to teach adolescents a sense of community responsibility.
 Cayman is very fortunate to be home to a large number of non-profit organisations and charities that assist different groups in need across the Islands.

-The Cayman Islands Humane Society (Tel: (345) 949 1461, web: www.caymanislandshumansociety.com) is always looking for volunteers and is a great way for adolescents to get active through dog walking or helping with pet grooming and animal care.
-See our Volunteering article for more information.
+The Cayman Islands Humane Society (Tel: (345) 949 1461 or visit www.caymanislandshumanesociety.com) is always looking for volunteers and is a great way for adolescents to get active through dog walking or helping with pet grooming and animal care.